AI Use Cases/Logistics

 1

-Step 1: System extracts operational data from your TMS, ELD networks, and shipper management systems - driver tenure, load acceptance patterns, OTDR by carrier source, freight cost per unit by shipper, detention and demurrage incidents, contract renewal rates - and normalizes it against your programmatic ad platform logs to create a unified source of truth linking every hire and customer acquisition to its source channel.
+Step 1: The system extracts operational data from your TMS, ELD networks, and shipper management systems - driver tenure, load acceptance patterns, OTDR by carrier source, freight cost per unit by shipper, detention and demurrage incidents, contract renewal rates - and normalizes it against your programmatic ad platform logs to create a unified source of truth linking every hire and customer acquisition to its source channel.

 2

-Step 2: The AI model ingests this matched dataset and learns which ad placements, keywords, audience segments, and creative themes correlate with high-performing carriers (long tenure, high utilization, low claims) versus high-value shippers (contract stickiness, margin contribution, on-time payment).
+Step 2: The model ingests this matched dataset and learns which ad placements, keywords, audience segments, and creative themes correlate with high-performing carriers (long tenure, high utilization, low claims) versus high-value shippers (contract stickiness, margin contribution, on-time payment).

 3